Community Gardens and Urban Agriculture in Quebec

 Land and City — Quebec

-Community Gardens and Urban Agriculture in Quebec City
+Community Gardens and Urban Agriculture in Quebec

-The movement gained unexpected momentum after the 2020 pandemic, which prompted many Quebecers to take an interest in the origin of their food.
+The movement gained unexpected momentum after the 2020 pandemic, which led many Quebecers to take an interest in the origin of their food.
 Demand for community gardens exploded, waiting lists grew longer, and new initiatives emerged in every neighborhood.

-Shared Land
+Shared land

-★ Historic
+★ History

 Limoilou Gardens